Are Cruise Ships Giving Your Family Grief?

 From 2000 to 2016, within a span of 16 years, there were 270 fall-overboard cases reported by the cruise companies, with 2015 seeing the highest number of fall-overboard cases – 27.
 The Cruise Lines International Association argues that the increase in the number of sea travel passengers has resulted in a spike in falling overboard cases.

-However, the concerning bit is that crew members on many cruise ships, or a cruise ship worker, do not report overboard cases, resulting in a presumably low count.
+However, the concerning bit is that crew members on many cruise ships, or cruise ship workers, do not report overboard cases, resulting in a presumably low count.
 The cases might be more than what we all believe them to be.

 Upon further research, investigators found that just under half the number of overboard accidents happen on Carnival Cruise Lines, with Royal Caribbean following in a close second.
 More than 20% of the people die during their rescue, while 60% of the surviving passengers die a few minutes after getting rescued.